signalspec/signalspec/docs/flow.md

 is executed that number of times.
 Otherwise, it counts number of times the loop matches, and up-evaulates the count with that number.

-TODO: rules for loops containing `on` blocks.

-TODO: disambiguation of loop exit vs following actions

 In sampled signals, this is used to measure and set the time duration of signal features.

 ### `for`